carpentries-incubator/pangenomics/README.md

 # Pangenome Analysis in Prokaryotes Lesson

-This lesson is part of the [Comparative Bacterial Genomics Workshop](https://czirion.github.io/comparative-genomics-workshop/).
+This lesson is part of the [Pangenome Analysis in Prokaryotes Workshop](https://czirion.github.io/pangenomics-workshop/).

 [Lesson Page](https://paumayell.github.io/pangenomics/index.html)